 Repot each year.

 A healthy, growing fiddle leaf fig will outgrow its pot in a year or two, so plan on repotting each year so your tree’s roots will have room to spread out and support your tree as it grows taller!
 It’s also a good idea to refresh the soil every once in a while to replenish nutrients, prevent compacting, and promote great drainage.
+Repotting can help reduce the instance of etiolation in fiddle leaf figs.

 Become a Fiddle Leaf Fig Expert!

-Want to grow the healthiest, most beautiful fiddle leaf fig possible?
+Comment below on what you learned about etiolation in fiddle leaf figs. Want to grow the healthiest, most beautiful fiddle leaf fig possible?
 Check out these resources to learn everything you need to know about caring for your fiddle!